T1A0R3S2H/SahYog/README.md

 ## Overview

-**SahaYog** is a Next.js platform that allows individual users to receive financial support directly from their community.
+**SahaYog** is a Next.js platform that allows developers to receive financial support directly from their community.
 With RazorPay integration, SahYog makes it easy for supporters to donate and for creators to manage their donations.

 ## Features